Magenta-Duck/SockCam/doc/specification-001-mvp.md

 ### Device Unique Identifer

 Need to look into whether there is a unique identifier we can obtain for a device, or whether we need to generate and store one ourselves.

+## Known Issues

+### Message Routing and Client Roles

+Currently there is no means of appropriately routing messages to clients.
+Having clients identify the roles they play, e.g. "CAMERA", "TRIGGER", "IMAGE PROCESSOR", etc. along with grouping/namespace's would be the obvious solution - but is outside the scope of this phase.
+For now every message will be sent to all clients, and it's up to the client if they want to deal with it or not.